-- · the work of the external auditor; - the financial management and governance self-assessment process, which has been undertaken at The Greetland Academy Trust, as best practice for several years, even though it is not required to, as an established academy; this was, however, also required to be submitted to the ESFA in June 2018 as part of the change to multi-academy trust status - the work of the Chief Finance Officer within the academy trust who has responsibility for the development and maintenance of the internal control framework.
+- · the work of the external auditor; - the financial management and governance self-assessment process, which has been undertaken at The Greetland Academy Trust, as best practice for several years, even though it is not required to, as an established academy; - in addition, the Trust was required to submit an alternative FMGS assurance to the ESFA in June 2019 following Raynville Primary School joining the Trust.
+The Greetland Academy was additionally selected for a detailed review of the FMGS return in July 2019; - the work of the Chief Finance Officer within the academy trust who has responsibility for the development and maintenance of the internal control framework.